HineshX/IPL_Pipeline/README.md

 - Saving the data as structured files (CSV, JSON, etc.) for sharing or integration with other systems.
 - Generating reports or visualizations based on the transformed data.

+Any questions, Feel free to get in touch!